 Drug use and extreme intoxication reduce the ability to give or withdraw consent, nor can you perceive when consent is given or withdrawn by partners and guests.
 Therefore, if you are clearly over-intoxicated, or using drugs you will be asked to leave the venue, and risk not being invited back.

 There are always photographers/videographers at our events.
 We provide appropriate wristbands at the door to those who do/don't want their photo taken, there is no expectation for you to have your photograph taken.
+Only professional photographerss are permitted to take photographs at our play events, guests are not.
 Our selfie policy differs from party to party depending on if there’s play, and if there's a designated selfie area.
 You will be informed prior to the event.

 Phones in sacred spaces like these, where many guests require and deserve privacy can lead to discomfort.
 If you need to answer a text message or check in with loved ones, we ask you to do so away from any play, and preferably in a private space (feel free to nip to the loo!)
 At our play events, you will be provided with a sticker for the back of your phone - we ask you to use it and be mindful of how having your phone out could make others feel.